 Doom's reverence of a primordial aspect of FPS design—killing—borders on comical exaggeration with its fountains of demon blood and a main character who communicates by punching things.
 That fittingly fuels fast and fun combat indulging the nostalgia of id's run-and-gun lineage without smothering its metal brutality.
-Doom's first major update since launch adds a Photo mode for screenshots and ups the classic feel with an optional center-aligned weapon model.
+Doom's since launch adds a Photo mode for screenshots and ups the classic feel with an optional center-aligned weapon model.

 Paradox’s latest take on 4X space strategy isn’t perfect.
 In his review, Phil described mid-game as a series of “peaks and troughs, with sudden bursts of action punctuating long years of economic and military growth.”
 Compared to the constant wonder and mystery the early-game exploration holds, it was a slog.
-But the latest Asimov patch seeks to address those complaints, beefing up the mid-game a much needed dose of diplomatic opportunities.
+But the seeks to address those complaints, beefing up the mid-game a much needed dose of diplomatic opportunities.
 Paradox is full of perfectionists, so Stellaris should only get better with age.